Seraphim-Solutions/bettercinema/README.md

 # Usage

-Using ‘Webshare Terminal’ (just WT after) is quite simple.
+Using ‘BetterCinema’ (just WT after) is quite simple.

 The first time you open WT you’ll be asked for your webshare credentials.